Clinical Investigation Unit

 Staff are part of a multidisciplinary team and both medical and nursing student spend time with the Endocrine Specialist Nurses (ESN) in the CIU and in the Endocrine Clinics.

 Many endocrine conditions are life long, and so it is vital that patients and their families understand their conditions in detail.
-The endocrine specialist nurses play a key role in this, and so provide individualised education sessions for some patients, and carry a wealth of printed education and information leaflets on the unit.
-These are available for patients, their families and staff and are free to access.
+The endocrine specialist nurses play a key role in this, and so provide individualised education sessions for some patients.

 Support Groups